 “I was really shy about talking about my sister before I started going to The Elephant Club.
 I didn’t want to talk that much about it.
 But the more sessions I had I got really into it and they’ve really helped me open up and explain more about it.
 It’s easier to open up because there are people who aren’t related to you, so it’s easier to talk to them.
 The Elephant Club gives me more confidence about talking about my sister to other people….and they understand here.”
 Chloe

-We have two support groups for the brothers and sisters of our patients: The Elephant Club for young siblings aged 6 to 11 years old, and Sibs, an adolescent sibling group for those aged 12 to 17 years old.
+We have two support groups for the brothers and sisters of our patients: The Elephant Club for young siblings aged 6 to 11 years old and an Adolescent Sibling Group for those aged 12 to 17 years old.

 Both groups are here to give siblings a place to think and talk about their experiences in a structured way, in the company of children their own age who are going through similar situations.
 This helps them feel listened to and understood, as well as giving them ways of coping.
 Fun activities such as games, art and crafts, treasure hunts and outings also give them the chance to switch off and make new friends.